kickaha2019/articles/Diary/2016/Korea/preparation.md

----
-title: 1:Why South Korea
+#title 1:Why South Korea
-icon: biba3.jpg
+#icon biba3.jpg
----
+#markdown
 Sometimes the start, the cause, the trigger is hard to write down.
 Perhaps it was watching the Korean TV dramas I was doing which provoked me to want to visit South Korea.
 Dramas like "The Greatest Love" and "Master's Sun" - I'm now watching more Chinese and Japanese TV dramas but that's by the by.
 Perhaps it